-Decades of experience show that the English Major is great preperation for a variety of jobs and careers.
-Read below for more information, but for a quick update, see Paul Corrigan’s April 2019 summary, “English Majors Get Jobs“.
+Decades of experience show that the English Major degree is excellent preparation for a variety of jobs and careers.
+Read below for more information, but for a quick update, see Paul Corrigan’s April 2019 summary, “English Majors Get Jobs.”

 What can you do with a degree in English?
-Ask rather, what can’t you do?
+Ask, instead, what can’t you do?
 English majors go on to become lawyers and Supreme Court justices, managers and teachers, journalists and editors, novelists and activists.
-It may not be surprising to hear that Emma Watson, Conan O’Brien, and James Franco are but a few of many show business celebrities that have completed their degrees in English.
-But did you know that renowned political leaders such as Canadian Prime Minister Justin Trudeau and former Massachusetts Governor Mitt Romney also graduated with degrees in English?
+It may not be surprising to hear that Emma Watson, Conan O’Brien, Matt Damon, and Martin Scorsese are but a few of many show business celebrities that have completed their degrees in English.
+But did you know that renowned political leaders such as Canadian Prime Minister Justin Trudeau and Senator Mitt Romney also graduated with degrees in English?
 How about Nobel prize-winning scientist Harold Varmus or physicist and astronaut Sally Ride?

 From research labs to corporate suites, courthouses to publishing houses, whatever field you’re aiming for, an English degree sets you apart!